It’s more than a product launch, but slightly less than an entire business model.

 What is a GTM Strategy?

-A, more than anything, is a plan.
+A go-to-market strategy, more than anything, is a plan.
 Specifically, it’s a plan that maps out the way a company introduces a new product or service to the market.
 When I say it’s a plan, it’s not just a broad outline.
 Rather, it identifies the specific factors that will impact the way a product is received, such as target audience, marketing plan, and sales strategy.

 One of the main goals of a GTM strategy is to ensure a competitive edge.
 You wouldn’t want to introduce a product without knowing how it will fit into the market — the risk of failure would be too high.
 Your GTM strategy is your blueprint, and your assurance that your product release goes as smoothly as possible.